Food Allergies & Dietary Accommodations at UC Davis Residential Dining

-Our mission is to provide a dining experience that is the least stressful and most enjoyable part of our students' day.
+UC Davis Dining Services mission is to provide a dining experience that is the least stressful and most enjoyable part of our students' day.
 To that end, our team is committed to providing safe, stress-free, and enjoyable meals for our students with dietary restrictions.
-We offer a variety of accommodations through our Residential Dining Dietary Support Program (DSP), however some dietary restrictions may also be managed independently using the resources below.
+We offer alternative meal options through our Residential Dining Dietary Support Program (DSP), however some dietary restrictions may also be managed independently using the information and resources described on our Food Allergens and Ingredients of Concern webpage.

-We strongly encourage students with dietary restrictions to plan ahead and coordinate any necessary accommodations prior to arriving on campus.
-Read below to learn more about the resources and accommodations available at UC Davis Residential Dining Services.
+We strongly encourage students with food allergies or dietary restrictions to plan ahead and coordinate any necessary arrangements prior to arriving on campus.
+Read below to learn more about the resources and alternative meal options available at UC Davis Residential Dining Services.

 The Allergy-Friendly Designation